Baton Rouge Metropolitan Airport: Expansion and development

 Louisiana Aircraft Inc., a fixed-base operator on the south side of the airport has been purchased by a real estate developer.
 The developer has plans to build more hangar space and has purchased the old Capitol Jet Center / LuxJet FBO located on the east side of the airport.
 Future plans include a ramp and hangars on the north side of the airfield.
 The increase in hangar space is most noticeable during the College Football season.
 This future expansion is causing the Army National Guard armory of the 769th Combat Engineer Battalion to relocate to the other side of Baton Rouge.

 On June 24, 2010, US Airways recommenced operations to Charlotte from BTR.

 In March 2012, a project to expand the rotunda area of the terminal began.
 The purpose of the project is to relieve the traffic jams inside the terminal caused by passengers going through security screening or departing the airport in the same general area that the walkway from the parking garage and waiting area are located.
 The renovation project is expected to be completed sometime in August 2013.

-In September 2013 Baton Rouge Metro Airport announced the August passenger volume hit a 5 year high.
+In September 2013, Baton Rouge Metro Airport announced the August passenger volume hit a 5 year high.
 The Baton Rouge Metropolitan Airport experienced its best August passenger count in five years.
 A total of 66,860 passengers passed through the airport for the month.
 The August departing passengers (enplanements) were up 11% at 33,465.
 Arriving passengers (deplanements) were up 7.08% at 33,395.
 Delta maintained the top August market share at 42%, followed by United at 25%, American Eagle at 24% and US Airways at 9%.
 Delta had the biggest passenger increase among the BTR airlines at +13.03% in enplanements and +10.15% in deplanements.

 Delta has also begun scheduling larger, dual-class aircraft into BTR, including CRJ 700/900, MD-88, Boeing 717, and Airbus A319 aircraft.
-All four aircraft types have both first and coach class seating.
+All four aircraft types have both first and economy class seating.